franciszzj/Saber-Webpage/README.md

   Your browser does not support the video tag.
 </video>

-*Click the video above or [watch the full teaser video](assets/videos/Saber.mp4) to see Saber in action.*

 ## Key Features

 - **Zero-Shot Learning**: No explicit reference image-video-text triplet datasets required, training only on video-text pairs